Amlan102003/RRT-Path-plotting/README.md

-Above is the Code for plotting the path from a start to goal point using a Random Tree.
+This is the Python  Code for plotting the path from a start to goal point using a Random Tree.
 ***Throughout the code single line comments and multi line comments have been used for properly understanding the code.You can go through it to understand the logic***
 PYGAME Has been used for plotting the path
 Other libraries used are math and random